openservicemesh/osm/docs/content/docs/troubleshooting/uninstall.md

+---
+title: "Uninstall Troubleshooting"
+description: "OSM Uninstall Troubleshooting Guide"
+type: docs
+aliases: ["troubleshooting"]
+---

 # OSM Uninstall Troubleshooting Guide

 ## Leaked Resources
-If the [uninstallation guide](../uninstallation_guide.md) was not followed, it is possible that resources could be leaked.
+If the [uninstallation guide](../../uninstallation_guide) was not followed, it is possible that resources could be leaked.

 If the Helm release, OSM controller, or their respective namespaces are deleted, then the `osm` CLI won't be able to uninstall any remaining resources, particularly if they are cluster scoped.